simrabaig/Sp25_21479_Group5_Project2/README.md

 ### Manipulations
-  The second visualization incorporates filters that emphasize specific chemicals, and each chemical name is distinguished by colors.
+  The second visualization incorporates filters that emphasize the most toxic chemicals, and each one is distinguished by a unique color.
+The legend on the left side of the visualiztion dsplays those colors.
 We also made sure to manipulate the rows' data to be a distinct count of the product name.
 The reason we chose to use fewer selected chemicals was to allow the visualization to appear less overwhelming and clearer to understand when viewing.

 ### Analysis